 The Trust's only ordinary recurring expense is expected to be the Sponsor's Fee.
-The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 3.0% of the Digital Asset Holdings Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the Digital Asset Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
+From inception to April 1, 2022, the Sponsor's Fee was 3.0%.
+Effective April 1, 2022, the Sponsor's Fee was lowered to 2.5%.
+The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 2.5% of the Digital Asset Holdings Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the Digital Asset Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
 This dollar amount for each daily accrual will then be converted into ETC by reference to the same Index Price used to determine such accrual.
 The Sponsor's Fee is payable in ETC to the Sponsor monthly in arrears.
-The Sponsor's Fee is higher than the fee associated with some of the other products sponsored, and as a result, the return on investment in the Trust may be lower as compared to the return on investment in such other products.